Cecil Hoare: Career

 Soon after graduating, Hoare was appointed a Research Fellow at the University of Petrograd.

 He studied under the tutelage of the Professor of Zoology Valentin Dogiel.

 Hoare left Russia in 1920 for England.
 With the help of professional contacts he quickly gained a position at the National Institute for Medical Research where he began to publish a series of academic papers.

 He continued to correspond with his mentor, Dogiel in St Petersburg in these early years, correspondence which reveals a desire to have his Russian text books sent to England and his difficulties settling into life in England.

 In 1923, he joined the Wellcome Bureau of Scientific Research in London, under Charles Morley Wenyon.
 Hoare was appointed Protozoologist, and in later Head of the Department of Protozoology, a post he held for 34 years until his retirement in 1957.

 In 1927, Hoare left for an extended secondment to the Uganda Medical Service in Entebbe, Uganda, where he spent two years investigating the lifecycle of the crocodile trypanosomes, Trypanosome Grayi.

 Following the Second World War, Hoare continued to publish prolifically, and undertook a number of extended visits in support of his research and colleagues around the world, visiting the United States in 1948, Lisbon, Portugal in 1958 and received a very warm welcome as a native Russian speaker when he visited the Soviet Union in 1959.

-Selected publications

 Awards and honours

 He was made a Fellow of the Royal Society on 16 March 1950.